yoon-thiri04/mediapipe-opencv-modules/hand_tracking/README.md

 - Hand structure in real time
 ---

-The hand tracking functionality is implemented as a **reusable module**.

 ### Module File
 - **`handtracking_module.py`**
   This file contains the main hand tracking logic, including: